software-foundations/learning-javascript/coder/section_06_function/README.md

 - It holds the this pointing by the global object who is calling it

+- The 'this' in arrow function is fixed

+- The 'this' in arrow function is based on the context where the function is in

 - It reduces the syntax

 - It is useful when we have small funcitons